Storm Area 51: Facebook event and Internet meme

 The resulting meme quickly spread to other social media applications such as TikTok, Reddit, and Instagram.
 The Facebook page for the event was filled with thousands of satirical posts discussing topics like means of breaking into Area 51.
-The meme's virality caused Roberts to worry that he would receive a visit from the Federal Bureau of Investigation.
+The meme's virality caused Roberts to worry that he would receive a visit from the FBI.
 The event received 2 million "going" and another 1.5 million "interested" signatures as of August 22.

 Rapper Lil Nas X released a music video for the Young Thug and Mason Ramsey remix of "Old Town Road" about the planned raid.
 Copycat events such as plans to storm a genealogical vault of the Church of Jesus Christ of Latter-day Saints, Loch Ness, the Bermuda Triangle, the US Capitol Building and the Vatican City's archives were also created.

 Roberts enlisted the help of promoter "Disco Donnie" (aka James Estopinal) to help turn the Facebook event into a festival in Rachel, NV.

 Parody raids, such as for Fun Time Kidz and The Church of Jesus Christ of Latter-day Saints vault in Utah, prompted intervention from local police forces.